Metallic Taste in Well Water

 What to test or compare next

-Test pH, corrosion-related metals, and any fixture-specific clues before treating a taste complaint like a whole-house contaminant problem.
+Test pH, corrosion-related metals, and any fixture-specific clues before treating a metallic-taste complaint like a whole-house contaminant problem.

 Next moves